phongduong/my-portfolio/data/posts/override-mixin-attributes-in-pug.md

 date: 2020-07-28T15:00:00.000Z
 tag: pug
 ---
 When you create a mixin in Pug, you usually use a default attribute value for all cases generally.
 Pug has an ability allowing you to override and change your default attributes.
-With `&attributes` keyword, you can pass new attributes for specific cases and override default attributes
+With `&attributes`, you can pass new attributes for specific cases and override default attributes

 ```javascript
 mixin inputField(type, id)